MacNite/CorEssentials/README.md

 - 3mm thin outer panels (instead of 6mm - can be worked with easier without a CNC)
 - support for Voron Afterburner Toolhead
 - direct drive extruder (BMG) with integrated Filament Runout Sensor (comparable to Prusa MK3S)
-- Trianglelab Dragon Hotend for easy nozzle change
-- hotend cooling with 3010 fan
+- hotend cooling with 4010 fan
 - part cooling with single 4020 blower
 - chamber temperature control with thermistor and 140x25mm Fan
+- Voron Afterburner Toolhead

 # changes compared to ALPHA
 - Bed Leveling: Hardware bed leveling with 3 independent motors